JagratiTalreja01/BiSARFormer/README.md

 ## Introduction

-This repository contains the implementation of BiSARFormerGAN, a dual-band SAR-to-Optical translation framework designed for flood assessment.
+This repository contains the implementation of D-PolTransGAN:, a dual-band SAR-to-Optical translation framework designed for flood assessment.
 The architecture introduces dual-stem processing for Sentinel-1 VV and VH polarizations, followed by Scattering-Guided Attention Fusion (SGAF) to exploit their complementary scattering properties.
 To balance local spatial detail and global contextual modeling, the network integrates CNN backbones with Transformer modules inside a GAN framework, enhanced by SE-gated skip connections.

 Trained on the DeepFlood dataset, BiSARFormerGAN generates optical-like imagery that preserves fine-grained structures, improves perceptual quality, and supports reliable flood mapping and disaster response.